 He cursed me out in his own language then spat across at me.
 This time it was real and landed on the rough dirt between us.
 My scalp itched painfully.

-“You scared now, no?
+“You scared now?
 You big shit-head!” he jeered.

-But as I sat there in the baking sun I realised that this actually wasn’t the worst of it.
+As I sat there in the baking sun, I realised that this actually wasn’t the worst of it.
 The worst thing was that this time it really wasn’t my fault.
-That’s what was gnawing away at my insides: for once this wasn’t my fault.
 Not that Ralph and Liza were going to believe that.

 “You all right?” he called eventually.